-The ‘It should never have worked but by Jingo it did’ facelift: 1983 Ford Fiesta
+The it really should never have worked but it did facelift: 1983’s Ford Fiesta

-Uwe Bahnsen’s studios had dragged Ford’s styling screaming into the avant garde with the 1982 Sierra, so naturally the 1983 Fiesta facelift aimed to continue this modernist theme.
-It could so easily have been dreadful, but the graft of a new, slightly longer, lower nose was seamless.
-At a stroke, the dated appearance of the existing model was excised, giving the seven year old design a further six years of robust sales success before it was replaced by the rather lacklustre and derivative mark 3 model.
+Ford had somewhat against type joined the avant garde with the 1982 Sierra, so naturally the 1983 Fiesta facelift aimed to continue this modernist theme.
+It could so easily have been dreadful, but the graft of a new, slightly longer, lower nose was virtually seamless.
+At a stroke, the dated appearance of the existing model was excised, giving the seven year old design a further six years of robust sales success before it was replaced by the rather less well executed mark 3 model.

 A car that would require at least three major facelifts over its equally lengthy lifespan illustrated that executed correctly, you only really need to do it once.